lsquantum/lsquantum/README.md

 #### 💻 More
 - 🔭 I’m currently working on a project called "QuantumCore".
-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning Next.js
 - ⚡ Fun fact: I love backend more than frontend. :)

 </br>